Cost of Starting a Construction Company Guide

 Labor & Subcontractors

 Hourly wages for skilled trades in residential construction average $24–$38.
-Add payroll taxes, PPE and travel, and real labor burden climbs 25%.
-CountBricks voice-to-estimate workflow captures man-hours while you walk the site, eliminating forgotten tasks that drain profit later.
+Including payroll taxes and other expenses, the real labor burden can increase by 25%.

 Marketing & Sales